30 years after the mysterious disappearance of the ANN Hermosa

 Shitshitshit.
 Microphone muted "Pearl, thoughts?"

 I watch our trajectories on the holographic map.
-Ours is a relatively slow-moving sloth, while Alonzo's ship is a Mach 20 ICBM.
-It's going to impact in about 20 seconds.
+Ours is a relatively slow-moving sloth plodding along, while Alonzo's ship is a Mach 20 ICBM.
+It's going to impact in less than a minute.

 "Jaz, please."
 His voice is pleading.
 And it still feels familiar, but I can't quite pin it down.

 I tap at a spot on the map and send the coordinates to Alonzo.
 Microphone unmuted "Decelerate.
 We'll pick you up here."
-Microphone muted "Pearl, do a hard burn... now!"
+Microphone muted "Pearl, do a hard burn in three... two... one... now!"

 Current flows through Pearl's coils and I am pushed deeper into the couch as we momentarily pull 9.5 gees.
-Alonzo's ship flies by us and I'm worried we'll jump out of this dimension.
-I study our paths and try to figure out things out.
-If we didn't execute a burn just then, would he have crashed into us?
+Alonzo's ship flies by us and I'm worried whether we'll accidentally jump out of this dimension.

 The map blinks and I see a small expanding circle of red where Alonzo's shuttle was.
 The radar is showing a rapidly moving and growing cloud of debris.